MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/vendor-mapping.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 The term *vendor* refers to a supplier organization, or a sole proprietor who supplies goods or services to a business.
-Although *vendor* is an established concept in Microsoft Dynamics 365 Supply Chain Management, no vendor concept exists in model-driven apps in Dynamics 365.
+Although *vendor* is an established concept in Microsoft Dynamics 365 Supply Chain Management, no vendor concept exists in customer engagement apps.
 However, you can overload the **Account/Contact** table to store vendor information.
-The integrated vendor master introduces an explicit vendor concept in model-driven apps in Dynamics 365.
+The integrated vendor master introduces an explicit vendor concept in customer engagement apps.
 You can either use the new vendor design or store vendor data in the **Account/Contact** table.
 Dual-write supports both approaches.

 In both approaches, the vendor data is integrated between Dynamics 365 Supply Chain Management, Dynamics 365 Sales, Dynamics 365 Field Service, and Power Apps portals.
 In Supply Chain Management, the data is available for workflows such as purchase requisitions and purchase orders.